vam-community/vam-party/USAGE.md

 You can also specify a script, a scene or a package name to show if you don't want to list everything in your Saves folder.

+    > party status some-package
+    > party status "Saves\Scripts\Some Script.cs"
+    > party status "Saves\scenes\Some Scene.json"

+Options:

+- `--scenes` shows every scene actually referencing the script
+- `--warnings` prints warnings found while scanning your saves folder
+- `--unregistered` prints every script that was found but did not match a package

+If you also want to list unregistered scripts (scripts that did not match)

 ### `show`

 Shows more information about a specific package: